avivyefet/BI-final-project/README.md

 ## Overview

 Welcome to the End-To-End Business Intelligence Solution repository!
 This project is part of the Experis Academy BI Developer Bootcamp and focuses on creating a comprehensive Business Intelligence (BI) solution for analyzing sales data.
-The project involves the development of an ETL process, a Data Warehouse, a Power BI data model, and the implementation of reports and dashboards.
+The project involves the development of an ETL process, a Data Warehouse, a Power BI data model and the implementation of reports and dashboards.

 ## Project Goals: